quicwg/base-drafts/draft-ietf-quic-transport.md

 streams to immediately become closed; open streams can be assumed to be implicitly reset.

-After sending a closing frame, endpoints immediately enter a closing state.
+After sending a closing frame, endpoints immediately enter the closing state.
 During the closing period, an endpoint that sends a closing frame SHOULD respond to any packet that it receives with another packet containing a closing frame.
 To minimize the state that an endpoint maintains for a closing connection,